-The 2019 Connected Mathematics Project (CMP) Users’ Conference will be held on February 22 – 23, 2019 on the campus of Michigan State University.
-The theme is deepening students’ mathematical understanding in inquiry-based classrooms.
+The 2020 Connected Mathematics Project (CMP) Users’ Conference will be held on February 21 – 22, 2020 on the campus of Michigan State University.
+The theme is Preparing Critical Thinkers for a STEM World.

-For the past 22 years, CMP has been providing teachers with a place to come together to engage in conversation about teaching learning in CMP classrooms.
+For the past 23 years, CMP has been providing teachers with a place to come together to engage in conversation about teaching and learning in CMP classrooms.
 The CMP Users’ Conference focuses on mathematics teaching, learning, and assessing for all students in inquiry-based classrooms.

 The enthusiasm and commitment of the participants for making a difference for their students is an energizing force that permeates the conference.